Commandarprime/Commandarprime/README.md

-- 👋 Hi, I’m @Commandarprime
+- 👋 Hi, I’m Priyanhu Singh
 - 👀 I’m interested in developing Systems and fixing bugs(not real one)
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Projects and coding competitions